LAKERS TOGETHER: Find out how we're moving forward.

 Jewelry and Metals Students travel to West Coast for Annual Goldsmith Conference

 June 29, 2018

 VMA students in the Jewelry/Metalsmithing program attended this year's Society of North American Goldsmiths (SNAG) conference in Portland, OR May 23-27.

 This year's conference was titled MADE: Makers Across Disciplines.
 While celebrating traditional and innovative techniques alike, the conference sought to engage makers and other creative individuals who push the boundaries of our field with a cross-media sensibility.
 Peter Antor, GVSU Art&Design 2011 alum, and Caitlin Skelcey, Jewelry and Metals Adjunct Professor, were featured speakers as Emerging Artists in the field.

-The annual event is an opportunity for students to get in touch with active professionals in the field, watch keynote lectures, attend portfolio reviews, and participate in the already famous pin swap.
-In this moment of camaraderie, attendees bring pins and exchange with other conference attendees and network, talk shop, and have fun.
+The annual event is an opportunity for students to get in touch with active professionals in the field, watch keynote lectures, attend portfolio reviews, and participate at the already famous pin swap. at this moment of camaraderie, attendees bring pins and exchange with other conference attendees and network, talk shop, and have fun.

 Scholarship monies to attend the conference were awarded to current students: Alexis Wethy, Holly McDermott and Castina Bombardo from the Office of Undergraduate Research and Scholarship.

 Front Row: Alex Zielinski Gabrielli, Alexis Wethy, Betsy Vollmar, Beverly Seley, Castina Bombardo, Sookyung Augustin, Caitlin Skelcey; back row: Linnea Songer, Holly McDermott, Tabatha Gulino, Sarah DeKeivit King, Abbey Hunter, Peter Antor, David Huang